sosiristseng/sosiristseng.github.io/docs/school/academic-writing-04.md

 - Note and difference of strong vs weak verbs: e.g. found (strong facts) vs. suggested (weak implications)
 - Do reverse lit. review to state the connection of prev. work and yours
 - Future works to encourage other to join force and you can get cited.
-Also get relevent to the reality.
+Also get relevant to the reality.

 ### Acknowledgements
 - Ones who helped you and cheered you up